 A certain man was set upon by robbers and left seriously injured in a ditch.
 A priest and a Levite saw him but walked past.
 A Samaritan, hated by the Jews, helped the injured man and arranged for his care and promised to return.

 If you were to apply the lessons of this story to your life, you’d likely be convicted to help others in need like the good Samaritan, and not ignore them like the priest and the Levite.
 The problem is, I already know I am supposed to do this, and I also know that I will not do it to the extent that the God’s Law requires—and the lawyer knew this too.
 So, this application adheres to the surface and will, consequently, fall off during the first bath.

 A further problem with the term application is that it favours a self-centered understanding of the story.
 It’s about me and what I am supposed to do; I’ve got to be on the lookout for the people who have been tossed in the metaphorical ditch and do something about it.

 Jesus refuses to give a straight answer to the Lawyer, as to who a neighbour is.
-By refusing to simplify the Truth to an application he points to something far greater–an implicit and transforming truth about God’s grace.
+By refusing to simplify the Truth to an application he points to something far greater–an implication–an implicit and transforming truth about God’s grace.

 I am not suggesting that every pastor who uses the word “application” at the end of his sermon is leaving his listeners with a simplistic, individualistic idea.
 I am just arguing that the word implies a limited understanding of story.
-By using the word implication, we have a better tool to experience the transformative power of stories.
+By using the word implication, we have a better tool to experience the transformative power of the Bible’s stories.